When does an ankle sprain heal?

 - Grade 2 sprains, also known as moderate ankle sprains or of medium severity.
 The ligament is partially torn, across a portion of its width.
 It no longer properly stabilizes the ankle, and the bones are not held together as well by the ligament.

 - Grade 3 sprains, also known as severe ankle sprains or a “bad sprain” in everyday language.
-The ligament is completely torn across its entire width.
+The ankle ligament is completely torn across its entire width.
 In this case, the ligament’s attachment to the bone is also torn, which is why the term “avulsion fracture” is used to describe this type of sprain.

 Regardless of which ligament is affected (internal or external), it doesn’t determine the “severity.”
 Although in theory, the fewer ligaments affected, the faster the recovery (Choi 2020), the data on this issue is sometimes contradictory (Pepper 2008).